utterworks/fbp-docs/docs/guide/getting-started/02-project-operations.md

 ![annotations](../img/project-operations/annotations.png)

 ## Batch Inference
-The batch inference section allows a large unlabeled dataset to be run through the model in a way that won't impact production operations and in a way that maximises performance.
+The batch inference section allows a large unlabeled dataset to be run through the model in a way that won't impact production operations and maximises performance.
 In input file is imported and a model version and instance type can be selected.
 It is also possible to use Spot instance here.
 ![batch inference](../img/project-operations/batch-inference.png)

 ## Inference Test Bed